nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 - To run a public server, consult the [official instructions](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html) for setting up certificates.
 Skip the steps for setting up a password: hydrogen only supports token-based authentication.
 Also note that hydrogen does not support self-signed certificates -- we recommend that you use Let's Encrypt or consider alternatives such as listening on localhost followed by SSH port forwarding.

-TODO: what is the difference between running the kernel gateway and the notebook?

 # Running a Kernel gateway using Docker

 You can use the same technique to create a kernel gateway in a Docker container.
 That would allow you to develop from Atom but with all the dependencies, autocompletion, environment, etc. of a Docker container.